 I love to introduce this with old photos of Mickey Mouse, McDonald’s storefronts, and (of course) pictures of me growing up.

 However, don’t keep this prompt at the surface-level.
 At first, kids will point out that Mr. Byrd used to, yes, have hair.
 My skin was smoother.
 I had no beard.

-That’s fine, but note that it’s all literally on-the-surface.
+That’s fine, but note that all of those changes are literally on-the-surface.

 That’s why it’s so important to make sure our use of Depth and Complexity is truly changing students’ thinking.
 It’s easy to “use” Depth and Complexity and yet have low-level thinking at the same time.